 When talking about “growth hacks,” you can’t ignore contests!
 Contests can be great for growing your followers, but there is definitely a right way to do them!
 For more about common Instagram contest mistakes, and how to avoid them, check out this blog post that I wrote.

 SHARE: Have you done a contest before?
 If so, how did it work out for you?

 UGC is content that your customers create on your behalf.
 When they post a picture of them wearing their new item, or they check in to your restaurant, etc. Ask for it and use it!
 When your followers see that you are posting customer-created content, they may be more likely to post their own pics of your stuff (everyone loves a shout out).
 When someone posts on your behalf, you are also reaching THEIR audience.
 UGC builds community, takes the pressure off of you to create ALL the content yourself, and extends your reach.

 SHARE: How do you encourage UGC?

-Track your explosive Instagram growth on this free, downloadable Instagram Growth Tracker.
+Track your explosive Instagram growth with my free, downloadable Instagram Growth Tracker (see below.)

 Which of these strategies will you be implementing?